-Richardson, a Raleigh native, was previously known for his electrifying playing style on the football field as a wide receiver.
-Now, he has hit the music scene with the single “Candy” where he raps in a melodic tone revealing the intimate connection with his companion.
-The single “Candy” is one of many of Richardson’s hits along with the singles “You” and “Love Me” to name a few.
+Richardson, a Raleigh native and criminal justice junior, was previously better known for his electrifying plays on the football field as a wide receiver.
+Now he has hit the local music scene with the single “Candy” where his raps reveal an intimate connection with a companion.
+Outside of “Candy,” Richardson’s other singles include “You” and “Love Me.”

-Much like a majority artists in the industry, Richardson uses music as an outlet and the love is deeper than the ability to rap over a beat.
+Much like the majority of artists in the industry, Richardson uses music as an outlet.
+The love is deeper than the ability to rap over a beat.

 “Music is a passion of mine.
-It’s a way to express how I feel and what I’m going through,” said Richardson, an NCCU criminal justice junior.
+It’s a way to express how I feel and what I’m going through,” said Richardson.

-Sonnie Waves has begun to gain recognition on NCCU’s campus, and rightfully so.
-In 2016, he released his first EP “No Going Back” which was exclusively released on iTunes and Apple music.
-Then, two years following, he released a series of singles that included “Break Bread,” “You,” and “Flexing.”
+In 2016, he released his first EP “No Going Back,” released exclusively on iTunes.
+Two years later, he released a series of singles that included the tracks “Break Bread,” “You,” and “Flexing.”

-At the age of 16, Richardson began his music career, with influences by many mainstream musical artists in the industry today such as Drake, Chris Brown, and NC native J Cole.
-Sonnie Waves has mimicked these artists to create his unique artistic style.
+Richardson began his music career at 16, influenced by contemporary artists like Drake, Chris Brown, and Fayetteville, N.C. native J Cole.
+Sonnie has adapted these artists’ work to create his unique artistic style.

-“Their music always make sense.
-Their musical style is very diverse, especially Drake, he’s really my all time favorite,” said Richardson.
+“Their music always makes sense.
+Their musical style is very diverse,” Richardson said.
+“Especially Drake, he’s really my all-time favorite.”

-Although he used the blueprints of mainstream artists as guidance, Sonnie Waves prides himself on being a person of his own.
+Although he used the blueprints of mainstream artists as guidance toward success, Sonnie Waves prides himself on being a person of his own.

 “Being yourself is important.
-Originality is something that a lot of artists lack and I want to make sure I’m not categorized as one of those artists,” said Richardson.
-Richardson is creating his own lane in the music world with his relentless work ethic and creativity.
+Originality is something that a lot of artists lack, and I want to make sure I’m not categorized as one of those artists,” he says.

-Matt Hamilton, who works closely with Richardson to bring all of his ideas to reality as his videographer, can testify on behalf of his creativity and work ethics.
+Videographer Matt Hamilton, who works closely with Richardson to bring all of his ideas to reality, can testify on behalf of Sonnie’s creativity and work ethic.